La Caixa: Segregation of the banking business at CaixaBank and restructuring of the group

 On 27 January 2011, within the context of the restructuring of the financial system in Spain, the board of directors of La Caixa unveiled a complete reorganization of the group.
 The savings bank would transfer its banking business (office network, client portfolio, assets, and bank capital) entirely to a subsidiary in which the majority of shares are held by the same savings bank (74%), which adopted the name of CaixaBank, and was formerly known as Criteria CaixaCorp.

 La Caixa ceased to conduct retail banking business, and its only activity was limited to the maintenance of the La Caixa Social Work Project.
 Although the savings bank no longer operates financially, CaixaBank decided, in its offices and in the commercial relationship with its customers, to use the commercial pseudonym of La Caixa, leaving the brand "CaixaBank" solely for institutional use.

 At the same time, in July 2011, another subsidiary of the group was created, in this case 100% owned by La Caixa, called Criteria CaixaHolding, which would not list on the stock exchange and would bring together the less attractive stocks such as real estate services (Servihabitat), industrial holdings (Gas Natural Fenosa and Abertis) and PortAventura World.
 CaixaBank, which is publicly traded, remained at the helm of the banking business, the insurer (SegurCaixa) and the more financially attractive shares in foreign banks and in Telefónica and Repsol.

 In September 2011, CaixaBank acquired Bankpyme's banking and fund management business.

 In March 2012, the group announced an agreement whereby it acquired for 979 million euros and subsequently integrated within CaixaBank the SIP (Institutional Protection Scheme) formed by Cajasol (including Caja de Guadalajara), Caja Navarra, CajaCanarias and Caja de Burgos, commercially known until then as Banca Cívica (Civic Bank).
 The Civic Bank brand was discarded and the SIP was liquidated, transferring its clients, offices and assets to CaixaBank.
 However, due to its cultural roots, the entity decided to maintain the savings banks' logos that gave rise to the integration in its offices and communications in the offices, combining them with that of the Catalan bank, but only in the territories of influence of each entity.

-On 12 June 2013 the General Shareholders' Meeting of Banco de Valencia approved its integration into CaixaBank.
-It was agreed to maintain the Banco de Valencia brand in the offices held by the bank in the provinces of Valencia and Castellón with a dual label to indicate that they also belong to CaixaBank.
+On 12 June 2013 the General Shareholders' Meeting of Banc de València approved its integration into CaixaBank.
+It was agreed to maintain the Banc de València brand in the offices held by the bank in the provinces of València and Castelló with a dual label to indicate that they also belong to CaixaBank.

-On 19 July 2013 the merger deed of Banco de Valencia and CaixaBank was registered in the commercial register, and the integration of Banco de Valencia into CaixaBank became fully effective.
+On 19 July 2013 the merger deed of Banc de València and CaixaBank was registered in the commercial register, and the integration of Banc de València into CaixaBank became fully effective.

-After the absorption of Banco de Valencia by CaixaBank, both the offices of La Caixa and those of Banco de Valencia in the Region of Murcia regained the name Banco de Murcia, next to the star denoting La Caixa.
+After the absorption of Banc de València by CaixaBank, both the offices of La Caixa and those of Banc de València in the Region of Murcia regained the name Banco de Murcia, next to the star denoting La Caixa.